d3iltest/Temporary_D3IL/README.md

 ```

 ### Train your models
-We provide unified interface for new algorithms.
+We offer a unified interface for integrating new algorithms:

 - Add your method in `agents/models/`
 - Read `agents/base_agent.py` and `agents/bc_agent.py` and implement your new agent there
 - Add your agent config file in `configs/agents/`
 - Add a training scripts in `scripts/aligning/`

-### Make your own tasks
-We provide a whole simulation system based on mujoco and gym.
+### Creating Custom Tasks
+Our simulation system, built on Mujoco and Gym, allows the creation of new tasks.
 In order to create new tasks, please
 refer to the [D3il_Guide](environments/d3il/README.md)

-After you creating your task and recording data, you can follow the
-instructions below to simulate imitation learning methods on your task:
+After creating your task and recording data, simulate imitation learning methods on your task by following these steps:

 - Read `environments/dataset/base_dataset.py` and `environments/dataset/pushing_dataset.py` and
 implement your task dataset there